rubyu/zookeeper-client/README.markdown

 This library provides two classes *ZooKeeperClient* and *ZooKeeperNode*.

 *ZooKeeperClient* is a management class of ZooKeeper.
-When the user requests the *ZooKeeperNode*, *ZooKeeperClient* creates a instance of *ZooKeeperNode* that has been given the reference to the *ZooKeeperClient*.
+When a user requests the *ZooKeeperNode*, *ZooKeeperClient* creates a instance of *ZooKeeperNode* that has been given the reference to the *ZooKeeperClient*.